pstaender/neo4jmapper/README.md

   $ npm test
 ```

-Beware that a lot of nodes will be written and kept in your database, so avoid running any of these tests + examples on productive instances ;)
+Beware that a lot of nodes will be written and kept in your database, so avoid running any of these tests + examples on productive instances.

 ## Usage and Testing in Browser